somanshu25/Parallel-Point-Cloud-Registration/README.md

 ## CPU Implementation

 CPU Implementation of the scan matching involves searching the correspondence point (the closest point) in the target pointcloud (reference) for each of the point in the source pointcloud (which needs to be transformed to target).
 The search is naive across all the points in the target pointcloud.
 After finding the correspondance, we are mean centering the source and correspondance points and then finding the SVD for the `XYT`.
+Then applying the theory mentioned above for finding the optimization, we calculate the rotation and translational matrix for each iteration of the alogorithm and update the source points.

+## GPU Naive Implementation

+In GPU Naive implementation, the difference with respect to the previous CPU Implementation is that there are `sourceSize` number of parallel threads which are released which compute the closest neighbour for each point in source pointcloud seperately. in this implementation is that for  After finding the correspondance, we are mean centering the source and correspondance points and then finding the SVD for the `XYT`.
+Then applying the theory mentioned above for finding the optimization, we calculate the rotation and translational matrix for each iteration of the alogorithm and update the source points.